GDGVIT/vityBot/README.md

 # vityBot
-An assistant to answer all queries about VIT powered by RASA NLU complimented with several hand written rules.
+An assistant to answer all queries about VIT powered by RASA NLU complemented with several hand written rules.

 ![demo](demo.png)